MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 After local evaluations of your generative AI applications, you may want to trigger remote evaluations for pre-deployment testing and even continuously evaluate your applications for post-deployment monitoring.
 Azure AI Project SDK offers such capabilities via a Python API and supports all of the features available in local evaluations.

 > [!NOTE]
-> Currently remote evaluations are only supported in the same [regions](#region-support) as AI-assisted risk and safety metrics.
+> Remote evaluations are only supported in the same [regions](#region-support) as AI-assisted risk and safety metrics.

 ### Requirements for evaluating remotely